Earth Journalism Network: Fellowships

 Both independently and in partnership with other organizations, the Earth Journalism Network awards fellowships to journalists which allow them to attend conferences within the field of environmentalism.
 In particular, EJN’s Climate Change Media Partnership, currently run together with the Stanley Center for Peace and Security based in Muscatine, Iowa, has brought more than 500 journalists to the UNFCCC Conferences of the Parties (COPs) since 2007.
 CCMP is EJN’s most popular program, drawing more than 500 applications each year for only 20 spots.
 Applications typically open in May or June of each year, with final results announced in September.

 EJN has also offered fellowships to other COPs, including the UN Convention on Biological Diversity and the UN Convention to Combat Desertification; other fellowships have included visits to the UN Ocean Conference, World Conservation Congress, World Water Forum, Global Environment Facility Assembly, among others.

 Prior to and throughout these events, EJN holds workshops to train reporters on environmental journalism best practices.

-Partners

-At the start of 2013, the Earth Journalism Network established a partnership with the graduate School of Communication of the University of California in Berkeley.